JuliaDynamics/CriticalTransitions.jl/docs/src/index.md

 Developers: Reyk Börner, Ryan Deeley and Raphael Römer

-Further contributors: Jeroen Wouters, Oliver Mehling
+Thanks to Jeroen Wouters, Calvin Nesbitt, Tobias Grafke, George Datseris and Oliver Mehling

 This work is part of the [CriticalEarth](https://criticalearth.eu) project.